 Part 1: Setting the foundation

-Why reading this article?
+Why read this article?

 Too often we see wind farm projects being built without a clear plan for the operational phase.
 This leads to reactive behaviour and loss of production once the project enters operations.
-To ensure proactive O&M (operations and maintenance), it is key to establish a clear O&M strategy and project planning in the early project stage.
+To ensure proactive O&M (Operations and Maintenance), it is key to establish a clear O&M strategy and project planning in the early project stage.

 Key questions to ask being an investor